Vrtgs/thirtyfour/README.md

 - Shadow DOM support
 - Alert support
 - Capture / Save screenshot of browser or individual element as PNG
-- Easy to add support for more HTTP clients using generics

 ## Why 'thirtyfour' ?